Nrasool21/homework_1/README.md

-# Title
+# Horiseon Project

-Added a concise but relevant and descriptive title
+## Project link

+Click [here] (Todo) to view project on Github pages.

 ## Description

+## Task performed

-Segmented HtML page with semantic tags
+* Segmented HtML page with semantic tags by adding tags

+* Added a concise but relevant and descriptive title

-Improved the accessibility of the images by adding alt attribute
+* Improved the accessibility of the website by adding alt attribute to all image tags.

-Made sure all the links in the navigation bar were functioning
+* Made sure all the links in the navigation bar were functioning.

+* Formatted code using lint (prettier).

-Rearranged the CSS styles in flow with the HTML layout
+* Rearranged CSS styles in flow with the HTML layout.

-Consolidated CSS styles to minimize repetition
+* Consolidated CSS styles to minimize repetition

 ## Screenshot